dylanpatriarchi/RiccioWare/README.md

 # RiccioWare
-Simple System of Encryption and Decryption file
+Simple System of Encryption and Decryption file, please notice that the repo is only for educational purposes, you can't use it for illegal action.

 ## Installation
 1. Prerequisites